nickssilver/alx-system_engineering-devops/README.md

 - [0x07](./0x07-networking_basics) : Networking basics #0.
 - [0x08](./0x08-networking_basics_2) : Networking basics #1.
 - [0x09](./0x09-web_infrastructure_design) : Web infrastructure design.

+## Bugs
+some projects solution are not complete

 ## support🎉
 If you like how i present and document my work do me a favor of giving a Star ✨ to my repos |&&| a Follow 👥